 ** Here we are, June 2020, and we are not debt free.
-We do not have any student loans!
+We do not have student loans for the kiddos any longer!
 We do not have any credit card type of debts!
 We still owe on the house, RV, and vehicles. **

 Interesting Article: “Going Extreme in Simplifying Your Finances Brings Extreme Results” by Nancy Anderson, Forbes.com, 01/12/2012